 “Certainly I wouldn’t take it to the level of lives lost on the battlefield.
 This is essentially diplomatic brouhaha,” he said.

 “I think also that the content of these documents is a lot about the gossip and innuendo and the nuance … and there are going to be a lot of embarrassing things that come out of these documents.

-“There are be political repercussions of the way foreign leaders are going to read these documents.
-And in that sense, you’re going to see people, ranging from have everyone from [Asif Ali] Zardari In Pakistan, to, I understand, Nelson Mandela of South Africa has had some bad swipes taken at him in these cables.”
+“There will be political repercussions of the way foreign leaders are going to read these documents.
+And in that sense, you’re going to see people, ranging from [Asif Ali] Zardari in Pakistan, to, I understand, Nelson Mandela of South Africa has had some bad swipes taken at him in these cables.”